-Each rocky shore site is visited once in every three years.
+Each rocky shore site is visited once in every three years with three sites visited annually.
 The surveys are conducted at pre-determined locations around Scapa Flow and Orkney.
-The sites are divided in to sections e.g. north, mid and south and within these to differing tidal levels e.g. Mean High Water Neaps, Mean Low Water Neaps.
-The survey is conducted by walking along the shore in pre-determined manner stating all species seen in a MNCR SACFOR abundance scale, see attached document.
+The surveys are conducted at a transect line from top of the shore to the low tidal area.
+Species are recorded with the aid of a survey form and allocated to a SACFOR abundance scale.
 During the survey photographs of the site and species seen are taken.